sherwin-ad/my_tutorials/kodekloud/Learning Linux Basics Course & Labs/Linux Laboratory.md

-# SERVICE MANAGEMENT WITH SYSTEMD, LAB: SYSTEMD SERVICES
+# SERVICE MANAGEMENT WITH SYSTEMD

+## LAB: SYSTEMD SERVICES

 1. This lab requires several commands to be run as the `root` user.
 Always use `sudo`.